themirrazzlegacy/CrazyAhkJS/README.md

 > ⚠️ You cannot do this without the docs.
 Please read the docs!!
-I BEG YOU!
+I BEG YOU!<br>
 > [Read the docs](/docs/README.md)
 # CrazyAhkJS
 Crazy Errors in AutoHotKey and JScript!